wagaweb/wbf/src/modules/components/readme.md

 ### Component class definition

-When initialize a component, WBF takes the name of the file that contain the header, builds a class name starting from it and check for its existence.
+While initializing a component, WBF takes the name of the file that contain the header, builds a class name starting from it and check for its existence.

 The transformation rules for passing from file name to class name are simple: